Skip to main content

 Apiato introduces new properties to the Request Class that enhance its functionality.

 When you enable the Hash ID feature, your application can receive Hashed IDs from users.
-These Hashed IDs need to be decoded before they can be effectively validated.
-Apiato facilitates this process by providing a property in its Requests class where you can specify which Hashed IDs need to be decoded.
-This ensures that the validation procedure seamlessly integrates with Hashed IDs.
+These Hashed IDs need to be decoded before they can be used.

 class DemoRequest extends ParentRequest